i2p/i2p.www/i2p2www/spec/proposals/162-congestion-caps.rst

 - Network state such as firewalled or symmetric NAT or hidden or proxied
 - Configured not to accept tunnels

+Congestion state should be based on an average of conditions over several minutes, not an instantaneous measurement.

 Specification
 =============